CC-Archived/flex-extensions/README.markdown

 * **Property**

 	Describes a property by property path (potentially deeply nested and expressed as dot notation).
-Provides methods for verifying the existence of the property and getting and setting the corresponding value for property.
+Provides methods for verifying the existence of the property and getting and setting the corresponding value for property for a given object instance.

 * **TemporalData**, **SampleSet**